kzahel/kzahel.github.io/_posts/2013-08-27-use-es6-yielding-today.md

 {% endhighlight %}

-Now here's the cool part, that we've been waiting for.
+Now here's the cool part that we've been waiting for.
 You can now write code that looks synchronous, but doesn't block the event loop.
 This is a definite readability win, as opposed to minor gains you get with things like CoffeeScript.